SPANDigital/codeassistant/README.md

 # codeassistant

-codeassistant automates interactions with the OpenAI Completions API.
+codeassistant automates interactions with the OpenAI Completions API (and other similar APIs in the future).
 Prompts are organized in a directory (or _prompts library_) as YAML configuration files with documentation implemented in Markdown.
 An example of such a library can be found [here](https://github.com/SPANDigital/prompts-library).

 It fulfills these purposes:

 - A tool for prompt engineers to prototype prompts, and rapidly iterate on them
-- The ability to parameterise prompts with light templating in the handling of input
+- The ability to parameterize prompts with light templating in the handling of input
+- Allows prompts to be integrated with other software such as shell scripts
+- Provides a Web UI

-It has two main modes of operation
+It has two main modes of operation:

-## CLI

-  Suitable for shell scripts.
+- CLI: Suitable for shell scripts.
 Output of prompts can be redirected from STDOUT.

-## Web UI

-  Useful for testing prompts
+- WebUI: Useful for testing prompts.

 ## OpenAI API Key